space-wizards/docs/src/en/proposals/fairlysadpanda-revolutionaries.md

 2. Grants them a Influence conversion aura around themselves.
 3. Grants them a conversion ability that allows them to covertly flip people to Rev.

+Conversion works as follows:

+1. The Revolutionary Implant grants the owner the ability to see the Influence level of those around them.
+2. If the Head Revolutionary sees a crew member with a high enough Influence level, they can activate their implant's ability and click on the target.
+3. If successful, the target is silently converted to a Revolutionary.
+4. The ability enters a cooldown.

 ### Removal of MindShield implants being orderable from Cargo

 MindShields are metagameable and make it extremely unfun to play as a Head Rev. They have no interesting interactions; they’re just a hand-wave for why some people are completely immune to a game mechanic, and whilst that’s utterly required for round flow (allowing Sec and the Heads to trust each other) it is a magic solve-everything button which leads to a total wall in design.

-At best, a small number of MindShields could be kept on-station to allow staff promotions, and if these run out then more can be begged for via asking CentComm nicely.
+A small number of MindShields could be kept on-station to allow staff promotions within reason. _A kind admin might decide to send a crate if the station runs out and it'd be good for the round, but this is out of scope of this design document._

 ### Removal of Flashes being able to convert people